bodmandao/celo-lottery/README.md

     uint256 public minimumPlayers;
     bool public isRoundActive;
 ```
+The journey begins with understanding the core components of the smart contract.
+Key variables manage essential aspects like the manager (contract creator), players, winners, round duration, minimum participation thresholds, and round status.
+Events act as notifications, signaling winner selection and prize distribution.
+Modifiers enforce access control and restrict certain functions to authorized users.
+The constructor initializes the contract, setting the manager, minimum players, and initial round status.

 These variables represent essential components of the lottery smart contract.
 The manager initiates the lottery, players contribute funds to participate, lastWinner keeps track of the previous winner, roundEndTime determines when a round ends, minimumPlayers sets the threshold for starting a new round, and isRoundActive indicates whether a round is currently active.

 ### 2.2 Event